Menu

 Our suppliers source fibres and fabrics on our behalf and provide us with scope and transaction certificates, verified by an approved governing body to certify that this product has met all requirements of the GRS or RCS standard.
 George does not directly financially contribute to these organisations as part of the above process.This is in relation to the recycled fibres of this item only.

-Through its implementing partners, Better Cotton trains farmers to use water efficiently, care for soil health and natural habitats, reduce use of the most harmful chemicals and respect workers’ rights and wellbeing.
+Through its implementing partners, Better Cotton trains farmers to use water efficiently, care for soil health and natural habitats, reduce use of the most harmful chemicals and respect workers’ rights and well-being.
+Traditional cotton production has many negative environmental impacts including excessive water consumption, soil degradation and erosion.
+By sourcing our cotton products through Better Cotton, we aim to reduce our contribution to these negative impacts, supported by their educational programmes.

 Please see additional link to the Better Cotton website for further details https://bettercotton.org/what-we-do/connecting-supply-demand-chain-of-custody/mass-balance-chain-of-custody-model/

-Our suppliers source the cotton on our behalf, we monitor the volume of cotton used in our products which determines the financial contribution we make to Better Cotton directly to support the program.
+Our suppliers source the cotton on our behalf and we monitor the volume of cotton used in our products which determines the financial contribution we make to Better Cotton directly to support the program.

 This is in relation to the cotton fibres of this item only.